LEARN

 Colour Adult:

 Both adults generally green; red cheeks, lores and throat, throat being bordered below by thin yellow line; dark red thighs; tail green tipped with yellow, with red at side feather bases.
-Bill orange.
+Beak orange.
 Eye yellow.

 Colour Juvenile: